Keneila/startup/notes.md

 ### What is the websocket protocol intended to provide?

+The core feature of WebSocket is that it is fully duplexed.
+This means that after the initial connection is made from a client, using vanilla HTTP, and then upgraded by the server to a WebSocket connection, the relationship changes to a peer-to-peer connection where either party can efficiently send data at any time.

+JavaScript running on a browser can initiate a WebSocket connection with the browser's WebSocket API.
+Assuming the browser is addressing an appropriate host and port (e.g., localhost:9900), first you create a WebSocket object: the first line below queries the browser to determine which protocol is being used (http or https) and selects the appropriate websocket upgrade (unsecure or secure, respectively); the second line creates the WebSocket object, using the selected protocol and the hostname and port currently being used by the browser:

+The server uses the ws package to create a WebSocketServer that is listening on the same port the browser is using.
+By specifying a port when you create the WebSocketServer, you are telling the server to listen for HTTP connections on that port and to automatically upgrade them to a WebSocket connection if the request has a connection: Upgrade header.

 ### What do the following acronyms stand for?
 JSX, JS, AWS, NPM, NVM
 NVM: Node Version Manager
 DOM: Document Object Model